kweng2/kweng2.github.io/_posts/2015-12-12-connecting-web-audio-api-to-a-source-file.md

 updated: 2015-10-25
 ---

 In attempting to use the Web Audio API to visualize an audio file, I found plenty of helpful documents, particularly on the MDN documentation.
-I highly recommend spending half an hour reading through the relevant documentation before starting.
+I highly recommend spending some time reading through the relevant documentation before starting.

-The examples on the MDN site are really helpful in understanding inputs, outputs, and purpose of each method, but I has trouble linking everything together.
-So here’s an example, of visualizing a local sound file to a canvas element on a blank HTML page:
+The examples on the MDN site are really helpful in understanding inputs, outputs, and purpose of each method, but I had trouble linking everything together.
+So here’s an example of visualizing a local sound file to a canvas element on a blank HTML page:

-First, let’s create an html audio tag:
+**First, let’s create an html audio tag:**

 ```
 <audio controls>